walaj/svaba/README.md

 * Cheng-Zhong Zhang (Matthew Meyerson Lab)
 * Marcin Imielinski (http://vivo.med.cornell.edu/display/cwid-mai9037)

-Particular thanks to Jared Simpson for SGA, Heng Li for htslib and BWA, and for the other developers whose
+Additional thanks to Jared Simpson for SGA, Heng Li for htslib and BWA, and for the other developers whose
 code contributed to [SeqLib](seqlib).

 [vbam]: https://github.com/jwalabroad/VariantBam